New Jersey Birth Injury Lawyers

 - Nerve injuries, including Brachial Plexus nerves and craniofacial nerves

 - Erb’s and Klumpke’s Palsies

 - Brain injuries resulting in Cerebral Palsy and other neurological conditions

-- Cardiac Damage
+- Cardiac damage

-Birth injuries may be caused by a medical professional failing to adhere to the standards of care accepted and practiced within the medical community.
+A: Birth injuries may be caused by any kind of medical professional or healthcare provider – not just doctors – who fail to adhere to the standards of care accepted and practiced within the medical community.